It’s a simple case of how, when, where.

 With FCA, it’s all in the details: Exporters must identify how, when and where they’ll make their goods available to buyers.
 For example, goods will be delivered by air on a specific date to a loading dock at the buyer’s warehouse or a third-party facility.

 Under FCA, when the place of delivery is the seller’s premises, the seller is responsible for loading the goods onto a truck or other transport vehicle.
 This is one of the key differences between Ex Works (EXW) and FCA when it comes to loading goods.
-Often, exporters default to EXW, but if they’re loading the goods, the correct term should be FCA.
+Often, exporters default to EXW (specifically factories in Europe), but if they’re loading the goods, the correct term should be FCA.

-When the place of delivery is somewhere else, delivery is completed when the goods, which have been loaded on the seller’s means of transportation, arrive at the named location and are ready to be unloaded by the carrier or other person identified by the buyer.
+When the place of delivery is elsewhere, delivery is completed when the goods, which have been loaded on the seller’s means of transportation, arrive at the named location and are ready to be unloaded by the carrier or other person identified by the buyer.

 In either case, once the goods have been delivered by the seller, the buyer is responsible for all the risk of loss or damage to the goods.
-The key to the FCA rule is to specify the delivery point in the contract of sale, which is where the Incoterms can be refined.
+The key to the FCA rule is to specify the delivery point in the sales contract, which is where the Incoterms must be refined if needed.

 Responsibilities under FCA